theredcmdcraft/gitflow-avh/Reference:-Configuration.md

 This is an overview per command of configuration variables you can set.
 The list is in the form `variable - flag - valid value`
-For reading improvement the prefix `gitflow.` is not show here but should be used when you set the variable.
+For reading improvement the prefix `gitflow.` is not shown here but should be used when you set the variable.
 #### git-flow bugfix
 bugfix.start.fetch - fetch - boolean